Europaschule Utbremen: leading the way in vocational training

 “MeisterTask is a safety net for the teachers.
 We can keep track of students’ project progress and intervene promptly if needed, or even just offer support and guidance to help them succeed.”

-A huge advantage of MeisterTask for Malte is the amount of time it saves both the teachers and students.
-Malte shares:
+A huge advantage of MeisterTask for Malte is the amount of time it saves.
+This is due to project work being better organized, accessible and clearly documented.

 “Project meetings used to take a long time, often running for up to two hours.
 It was the main way we shared information.
 Now we have MeisterTask, I only need a 10-minute meeting with each group as I always have the project overview to hand.”

-Time spent on project organization has also decreased significantly.
+Time spent on project organization has also been cut in half, allowing teachers to focus on more meaningful work.

 “There is no comparable tool on the market that allows you to manage projects so easily and efficiently.
 I highly recommend it.”